ENR 1.4 ATS airspace classification

 Mogadishu ATS airspace is classified and designated in accordance with the following:

-Class D. IFR and VFR flights are permitted and all flights are provided with air traffic control service, IFR flights are separated from other IFR flights and receive traffic information in respect of VFR flights, VFR flights receive traffic information in respect of all other flights.
+Class D. IFR and VFR flights are permitted, and all flights are subject to air traffic control service, IFR flights are separated from other IFR flights and receive traffic information in respect of VFR flights, VFR flights receive traffic information in respect of all other flights.

 Class G. IFR and VFR flights are permitted and receive flight information service if requested.